509 – Student Behavior and Discipline

 509.7 Disciplinary Sanctions.
 The Board of Directors authorizes the following types of sanctions for breach of District policies, rules, regulations and directives:

-i.
-Expulsion.
-Only the Board shall have authority to expel a student, and the student may be readmitted only by the Board of Directors.
+- Expulsion.
+Only the Board shall have authority to expel a student, and the student may be readmitted only by the Board of Directors or in the manner prescribed by the Board of Directors.
 During an expulsion, the student is excluded from school and from participating in or attending all school activities for a period of time set by the Board, which may be for longer than the balance of a school year.
 Expulsions will be used only for unusually serious misconduct or after other sanctions have failed to improve the student’s conduct.
 A student who is expelled may be offered alternative educational opportunities.
 A student who is eligible for special education shall continue to receive a free appropriate public education.

 The type and duration of the sanction shall be determined by giving consideration to the age of the student, the seriousness of the offense, extenuating circumstances, and the student’s prior disciplinary record.

 509.7A Assaults Against Employees.
 A student who commits an assault against an employee shall be suspended by the principal, and may be recommended for expulsion.
 The District shall adhere to requirements of federal and state law for students requiring special education.
 The principal shall determine whether the suspension shall be an in-school alternate education setting or an out-of-school suspension based upon consideration of the student’s age, seriousness of the assault, extenuating circumstances, and the student’s prior disciplinary record.
 Notice of the suspension shall be provided to the Superintendent and to the Board President.
 The Board of Directors shall review the suspension to determine whether to hold a disciplinary hearing to determine whether or not to impose further sanctions against the student, which may include expulsion.